gdrosos/bloat-study-artifact/README.md

   - `sample_projects.csv`: A simple CSV file listing the project names included in the subset of our dataset

-# Getting Started

-Before getting started, ensure that your machine meets the specifications outlined in the [Requirements](REQUIREMENTS.md) file.
-Additionally, please refer to the [Installation Guide](INSTALL.md) for detailed instructions on setting up the necessary environment to run our experiments.

 # Full Call Graph Dataset Retrieval (Optional)

 **NOTE:** Ensure that you have at least 15GB of available disk space before running this step.